 After earning a surprising and admittedly somewhat fluky victory at the same race one year earlier — his first victory of any sort in the Champ 440 class — Stephenson proved on Sunday that he was no flash in the pan.

 Stephenson lasted through challenges from two-time champ Nick Van Strydonk, fought off multiple restarts that brought the pack back to him and survived a rough high-banked, high-speed oval track en route to his victory.

 “It’s an honor: To be a two-time World Championship at 22 years old — it’s kind of crazy,” the likeable young racer said immediately after the event.
 “To win once is a dream come true, but to do it twice and back-to-back… I guess we’ll just have to chase history next year for three” and become the first and only to three-peat.

-With new ownership this year, the Derby Complex facility held up extremely well to its first big stress test, with an impressive crowd braving sub-zero windchills all weekend to see arguably snowmobiling’s most exciting race event and owners promising a bright future for the sport’s most storied race.
+With new ownership this year, the Derby Complex facility held up extremely well to its first big stress test, with an impressive crowd braving sub-zero windchills all weekend to see arguably snowmobiling’s most exciting race event; the new owners are promising a bright future for the sport’s most storied race.

 An Incredible Run

 After a long weekend of time trials and qualifying races, the field of Pro Champ sleds that would run for their place in history was whittled to 12.
 Based on his performances in those arenas, Van Strydonk went into the final as the clear favorite, but Stephenson wasn’t far behind on most pre-race prognostications.

 After the usual Derby ceremonies and traditions of the opening ceremonies, the 12 sleds were lined on the front stretch under bright skies, with a bitter, biting wind out of the north added to the 3 degree chill.
 Van Strydonk got to pick his starting spot first, and he chose a center position.
 Nine other sleds lined up next to him on that front row, with two more about 15 yards behind them in back.